A General Coupling for Ising Models and Beyond: Graphical representations of the Ising model

-A peculiar consequence of Proposition \ref{prop:doublecurrent-loop} is that the uniform even subgraph of $\Prbcur^{\emptyset,B}$ is the loop $\mathrm{O}(1)$ model regardless of $B$.
-This again implies that the probability that $\Prbcur_{\beta}^{\emptyset,B}$ has a path "wrapping around" the torus an odd number of times is independent of $B$, using the arguments of \cite{hansen2023uniform}, that are also explained in the proof of \Cref{thm:q_state_potts_torus_trick}.
+\begin{remark} A peculiar consequence of Proposition \ref{prop:doublecurrent-loop} is that the uniform even subgraph of $\Prbcur^{\emptyset,B}$ is the loop $\mathrm{O}(1)$ model regardless of $B$.
+This again implies that the probability that $\Prbcur_{\beta}^{\emptyset,B}$ has a path "wrapping around" the torus an odd number of times is independent of $B$, using the arguments of \cite{hansen2023uniform}, where \eqref{eq:coupling_use} in the proof of \Cref{thm:q_state_potts_torus_trick} becomes an equality when considering paths of all odd windings instead of just the simple ones.
 Thus, each of the measures $\Prbcur^{\emptyset,B}$ encodes the phase transition of the Ising model.
-More generally, for any finite graph, the convex set of measures that have $\ell$ as their UEG has at least $2^{\abs{V}}-1$ extreme points (cf. \Cref{prop:convex_UEG_is_loop_O(1)}) to be contrasted with the adding or deleting Bernoulli edges where there is at most one such measure (cf. Claim \ref{claim:Bernoulli_uniqueness}).
-We conjecture that the convex set of measures that have $\ell_{\mathbb{Z}^d, t}$ as their UEG has uncountably many extreme points for any $d\geq 2, t \in (0,1)$.
+More generally, for any non-trivial finite graph, the convex set of measures that have $\ell$ as their UEG has more than 2 extremal points (cf. \Cref{lem:non_trivial_convex_combination_of_double_current}).
+This is be contrasted with the operation of adding or deleting Bernoulli edges where there is at most one such measure (cf. Claim \ref{claim:Bernoulli_uniqueness}).
+We conjecture that the convex set of measures that have $\ell_{\mathbb{Z}^d, t}$ as their UEG has uncountably many extreme points for any $d\geq 2, t \in (0,1)$. \end{remark}

-Since the double random current $\Prbcur^{\emptyset,xy}$ represents the truncated correlations of the Ising model \cite{aizenman1982geometric}, we were motivated by a hope that \Cref{prop:doublecurrent-loop} could be relevant to gain further understanding of the near-critical two-dimensional Ising model in magnetic field, expanding the results in \cite{camia2020gaussian} by combining methods of \cite{camia2020exponential, klausen2022mass}. \Cref{prop:doublecurrent-loop} exhibits more of the rich interplay between $\Prbcur^{\emptyset,xy}$ and $\phi[\cdot \mid x \cc y]$, which was utilized to study the FK-Ising IIC in \cite{panis2024incipient} and the near-critical Ising model in \cite{klausen2022mass}.